Etude économique de la Slovénie 2017

-Slovenia has the 10th highest tax wedge among the 34 OECD member countries.
-The average single worker in Slovenia faced a tax wedge of 42.5% in 2014 compared with the OECD average of 36.0%.
+Slovenia had the 10th highest tax wedge among the 35 OECD member countries in 2016.
+The country occupied the same position in 2015.
+The average single worker in Slovenia faced a tax wedge of 42.7% in 2016 compared with the OECD average of 36.0%.